ligne/cahiers/docs/git.md

 ## Stash

+### Stash and the index

+By default `git stash [push]` will also stash the contents of the index.
+To only stash unstaged changes, add the `-k` option.

+Alternatively, it's possible to stash *only* staged changes with `-S`.
+This is equivalent to committing them to a new branch, but quicker (and arguably tidier).

 ### Converting to a branch

 Useful when the stash entry can no longer be popped cleanly. `git stash branch testchanges`.